 - As a complete record of a session, notebook files interweave executable code, rich explanatory text, mathematical formulas, and result objects together.

-- Because JSON is in plain text format, it can be versioned and shared with colleagues.
+- Because JSON is in plain text format, it can be viewed and shared with colleagues.

 2. Install Jupyter Notebook.

-Although Jupyter notebook supports multiple programming languages to run code, but it requires python (Python 3.3 or later, or Python 2.7) to install it.
+- Although Jupyter notebook supports multiple programming languages to run code, it requires python (Python 3.3 or later, or Python 2.7) to install it.
 There are two methods to install it.

 2.1.
 Install Jupyter Use PIP.